Non-linear evolution in $f(R)$ gravity: perturbative modelling of the Chameleon mechanism: The model and the Compton Wavelength

-In this work, we choose the parameters (same as NC22): $\Omega_{m,0} = 0.32, \Omega_{\Lambda,0} =0.68 , f_{R,0} = -10^{-6}, n=1$.
+In this work, we choose the parameters: $\Omega_{m,0} = 0.32, \Omega_{\Lambda,0} =0.68 , f_{R,0} = -10^{-6}, n=1$ (same as NC22).
 Certain features of the background evolution are worth noting.
-Substituting \eqnref{funcf} in \eqnref{backeq1} gives a second order equation for $H(t)$, whose solution, will not be exactly the same as \eqnref{HGR}.
+Substituting \eqnref{fofR} in \eqnref{backeq1} gives a second order equation for $H(t)$, whose solution, will not be exactly the same as \eqnref{HGR}.
 How closely it follows the $\Lambda$CDM evolution is determined by $n$ and $f_{R0}$.
-The evolution of the effective equation of state $w$ predicted by \eqnrefs{funcf} and \eqnrefbare{backeq1} is highly oscillatory making the background evolution very stiff for early starting epochs.
-This oscillatory behaviour was pointed out in \cite{hu_models_2007}, but its implications on the deviations from $\Lambda$CDM were not investigated.
+The evolution of the effective equation of state $w$ predicted by \eqnref{backeq1} and \eqnref{fofR} is highly oscillatory making the background evolution very stiff for early starting epochs.
+This oscillatory behaviour was pointed out in \cite{hu_models_2007}, but its implications on the deviations from $\Lambda$CDM were not investigated in detail in that paper.

-In NC22, we investigated this behaviour and found that the degree of stiffness is connected to the staring epoch of evolution.
+In NC22, we investigated this behaviour and found that the degree of stiffness is connected to the starting epoch of evolution given by \eqnref{backeq1}.
 If the evolution is started at an earlier epoch, then the system more closely follows $\Lambda$CDM near the present epoch, but the system is numerically stiff.
-Starting the evolution later mitigates the stiffness, at the cost of a larger deviation from $\Lambda$CDM near the present epoch (see fig. 1 of NC22).
-This numerical stiffness also present in the perturbation equations.
+Starting the evolution later mitigates the stiffness, at the cost of a larger deviation from $\Lambda$CDM near the present epoch (see figure 1 of NC22).
+This numerical stiffness is also present in the perturbation equations.
 Thus, there is a trade-off between the computational cost arising from the stiffness vs. the error due to deviation from $\Lambda$CDM.
 To address this issue, we track the perturbations using standard GR until an epoch $a_{trans}$ after which we transition to $f(R)$ gravity.
-To make an informed choice for $a_{trans}$, we performed an eigenvalue analysis of the background system of equations and chose $a_{trans}$ to be the epoch where the imaginary eigenvalues (responsible for the oscillations) significantly reduced in magnitude (fig. 2 of NC22).
+To make an informed choice for $a_{trans}$, we performed an eigenvalue analysis of the background system of equations and chose $a_{trans}$ to be the epoch where the imaginary eigenvalues (responsible for the oscillations) significantly reduced in magnitude (Figure 2 of NC22).
 We adopt the same approach in this paper.